Short-Term or Long-Term Rental in Pittsburgh: What the Numbers Show

 Estimates for a typical 3-bedroom house.
 Figures are modelled from market data; not guaranteed outcomes.

-Break-even occupancy (gross): Short-term rental gross revenue matches long-term rental annual rent at roughly 19% occupancy.
+Break-even occupancy (gross): short-term rental gross revenue matches long-term rental annual rent at roughly 18% occupancy.
 The market average of 38% clears that bar comfortably on a gross basis.
-The after-costs break-even sits materially higher because short-term rental has much larger operating costs ($18,489 versus $6,097 for long-term rental), so a poorly located short-term rental running only modestly above 19% can still earn less net than a simple long-term rental tenancy.
+The after-costs break-even sits higher because short-term rental has much larger operating costs (about $18,000 versus about $6,100 for long-term lease), so a poorly located short-term rental running only modestly above 18% can still earn less net than a simple long-term rental tenancy.

 Occupancy sensitivity: Occupancy is the single biggest variable in short-term rental returns.
-At a softer 23% occupancy rate (which a new listing or a less central location might realistically see in its first year), gross revenue drops to around $16,327, barely above the long-term rental figure of $13,153.
-At a stronger 48% occupancy, gross climbs to roughly $34,435.
+At a softer 23% occupancy rate (which a new listing or a less central location might realistically see in its first year), gross revenue drops to around $17,000, barely above the long-term rental figure of about $13,000.
+At a stronger 48% occupancy, gross climbs to roughly $35,000.
 Long-term rental income is essentially fixed once tenanted; short-term rental income swings with marketing, reviews, and seasonality.

 Pittsburgh Suburb Yields Range Widely Across 102 ZIP Codes